 FRONTLINE follows three young girls in the Midwest growing up amidst their families’ struggles against financial ruin.
 This is an intimate portrait of the economic crisis as it’s rarely seen, through the eyes of children.

 Asian Americans are the best-educated and highest-income ethnic group in the United States.
 They are often referred to as the “model minority,” suggesting that all Asians are successful in school and in life.
 But Southeast Asian Americans have some of the lowest high school completion rates in the nation.
-Visit Long Beach, California – the city with America’s largest Cambodian community – to find out why this educational crisis is occurring and what people are doing about it.

 Political comedian John Fugelsang retraces the journey of Alexis de Tocqueville, who popularized the idea of the American Dream in 1831, to find out whether that American Dream is still alive today.